 - The final price for AC unit installation will depend on the size and type of the home and the unit being installed, the type of compressor, the unit brand, and the cost of labor.

 - A homeowner will want to consider AC unit replacement if their current unit is old, creates excessive noise or dust, requires frequent repairs, or if the home is excessively humid or the energy bills have increased inexplicably.

 - AC unit installation is not a DIY job; since this project requires working with refrigerant and electricity, it’s best suited for a trained and licensed professional.

 Air conditioning is considered a necessity in most regions where temperatures can soar during the summer months.
-If your central AC unit is more than 10 to 15 years old, your energy bill for cooling your home is higher than usual, or the air doesn’t seem as cold as it used to be, then it’s probably time to install a new central AC unit.
-The national average to install a new AC unit is $5,644, with a typical price range of $3,810 to $7,480.
-Central AC unit costs are determined by a few primary factors: the amount of ductwork needed, the size of the unit, the SEER rating, and any needed repairs.
-The benefits of a new central AC unit quickly make up for installation costs, so keep reading to discover all you need to know about central AC unit costs.
+If a home’s central AC unit is more than 10 to 15 years old, the energy bill for cooling the home is higher than usual, or the air doesn’t seem as cold as it used to be, then it’s probably time for the homeowner to install a new central AC unit.

 Factors in Calculating Central AC Unit Cost